![]() |

 dressed back when she was a teen -- sometime during the Great Depression.
 Without a cheat sheet, I'd be hard pressed

-It's a trifle disheartening to go through this checklist and
+a trifle disheartening to go through this checklist and see how far removed

-see how far removed I am from the '50s idea of good grooming.
-Heck, where I work, I could probably wear sweatpants
+I am from the '50s idea of good grooming.
+Heck, where I work, I could

-to the office, and I don't even think I own a slip.
-Not to mention the fact that if I'm at home I probably have
+slip.
+Not to mention the fact that if I'm at home I probably have my long

-arranged in a ratty old scrunchie so it won't feel like I'm wearing a large, fluffy cat around my neck.
+like I'm wearing a large, fluffy cat around my neck.

-However, I'll try not to get too depressed by my lack of "evenly applied" lipstick, or by the fact that
+However, I'll try not to get too depressed by my lack of "evenly

-my nail polish would seem "moderate in tone" only to the colourblind.
-You see, I usually have at least
+"moderate in tone" only to the colourblind.
+You see, I usually

-a shower a day and am clever enough to know that the phrase "if needed daily," when applied to deodorant,
+have at least a shower a day and am clever enough to know that the phrase

 Gawd, I always thought people tend to get more attractive when